 North Somerset Council operates Bikeability in schools, to ensure that habits are formed from an early age and young people develop cycling as a habit, and then continue this into adult life.
 The Bikeability scheme is one of a series of measures that the DfT put in place to improve safety on British roads.
 It has links to the sport strategy - Sporting Future - from the Department for Culture, Media and Sport which stresses the importance of ensuring that children are given the opportunity to get involved in cycling and be active from a young age.
-Bikeability teaches young people the necessary skills to ride on today's roads while encouraging them to be healthy and active.
+Bikeability teaches young people the necessary skills to ride on today's roads while encouraging them to be active and healthy both mentally and physically.